ThaaoBlues/ecosys/readme.md

 	AppName               string // well... the app's name ?
-	AppDownloadUrl        string // the url where to download the app NeedsInstaller        bool   // if we need to run the binary installer AppLauncherPath       string // the path to the main executable of your app AppInstallerPath      string // the installer path
+	AppDownloadUrl        string // the url where to download the app NeedsInstaller        bool   // if we need to run the binary installer AppExecutableName       string // the name of to the main executable of your app,
+	// if the app does not have an installer, it will be <app_name.exe> (spaces replaced by '_') AppInstallerPath      string // the installer path
 	AppUninstallerPath    string // the uninstaller path
-	AppSyncDataFolderPath string // the folder where the data to synchronize is stored AppDescription        string // well that's the app's descriptions AppIconURL            string
+	AppSyncDataFolderPath string // the folder where the data to synchronize is stored, relative to you app's root AppDescription        string // well that's the app's descriptions AppIconURL            string
-	SupportedPlatforms    []string
+	SupportedPlatforms    []string // ['Android','Linux','Windows'...]

 }
 ```